There are a lot of things to think about when you purchase a new furnace:

 - What can you afford in monthly heating bills?

-The furnace efficiency rating helps determine how much energy is required to heat your home and, ultimately, how much it will cost you.
-Essentially, the higher your furnace efficiency rating the less energy your heating system uses to heat your home.
+The furnace efficiency rating helps establish how much energy you will need to heat your home and, in the long run, how much it will cost you.
+Essentially, the higher your furnace efficiency rating the less energy your furnace requires to heat your home.

 The AFUE (Annual Fuel Utilization Efficiency) rating is the figure that tells you how much heat the furnace will provide compared to the amount of energy used to produce the heat.
-For example, if your furnace has a AFUE rating of 80%, this means 20% of energy used is lost and 80% actually becomes heat for your home.
+For instance, if your heating system has a AFUE rating of 80%, this means 20% of energy used is lost and 80% actually becomes heat for your home.

-Keep in mind that this rating does not take into account the potential heat lost through leaking or poorly installed duct work or attic insulation.
-The duct work in varying homes is different – some high quality, some poorer, so the AFUE rating does not include this in their rating.
-If you feel that your furnace or duct system is not energy efficient, give Service Experts a call today and we will provide you with a free in-home analysis and help you discover how much more energy and money you could potentially save each month.
+Remember that this rating does not take into account the potential heat lost through leaking or poorly installed duct work or attic insulation.
+The duct work in varying homes is different – some high quality, some lower, so the AFUE rating does not include this in their rating.
+If you are concerned that your furnace or duct system is not energy efficient, give Service Experts a call today and we will provide you with a free in-home analysis and help you discover how much more energy and money you could potentially save each month.